ABOUT THE DEPARTMENT:

 Please cite all materials used in publications, exhibitions, websites and other forms of communication as:

-[Identification of Item], [Title of Collection], Archival Services, University Libraries, The University of Akron, Akron, Ohio.
+[Identification of Item], [Title of Collection], Archives and Special Collections, University Libraries, The University of Akron, Akron, Ohio.

-Some materials in Archival Services are restricted because of their sensitive nature or because they contain personal or confidential information.
+Some materials in Archives and Special Collections are restricted because of their sensitive nature or because they contain personal or confidential information.
 Restrictions are placed by the donor, depositor, or the repository.
 Some records are protected by federal laws such as the Family Educational Rights and Privacy Act (FERPA) and the Health Insurance Portability and Accountability Act (HIPAA).
 Examples of restricted records are student records, personnel files, donor files, medical records, and any materials containing personal information such as addresses and social security numbers.

 Access to some public records may be granted to certain individuals by submitting a public records request.